 Every single head turns to look at me.
 I bite my lip, waiting.
 A smirk filters across Miranda’s mouth, so briefly that I almost think I’ve imagined it.

 “Good.”
 She appraises me with the slightest nod.
-“It seems Weasley has brought her game today, at least.”
+“It seems that at least Weasley has brought her a-game today.”

 I can feel Scorpius’s gaze turned on me, gaping.
 I look straight ahead, meeting the hard stare of my boss.